← Blog

 V. The Oldest Trick

 Before I go any further into the data, I want to back up and acknowledge something that I think the data, on its own, cannot communicate, which is that none of this is new.
 The specific numbers are new.
 The model is new.
 The ability to decompose individual votes into attributive factors is (I think) genuinely novel.
 But the pattern (private money flowing toward political power, political power flowing toward favorable treatment of the money, and everybody involved maintaining a vocabulary designed to describe this as something other than what it obviously is) is very, very old.
+Old enough, in fact, to be consistent with a model finding it baked into the data at a low but persistent level rather than spiking on individual votes: structural features of political economies manifest as exactly this: a 6.64% baseline that never goes away.

 The Roman Republic had a word for electoral bribery: ambitus.
 They also had a word for generosity toward voters: benignitas.
 Cicero himself drew the distinction.
 In practice, nobody could tell them apart, which was more or less the point.
 Roman elections ran on free food, entertainment, and hard cash; candidates walked the city with a nomenclator (essentially a human Rolodex) whispering voter names so they could greet everyone personally; and the Senate kept passing increasingly severe anti-bribery laws that somehow never worked.
 The Lex Baebia of 181 BC.
 The Lex Acilia Calpurnia of 67 BC.
 Cicero's own Lex Tullia of 63 BC.
 Each one raised the penalties.
 Each one was circumvented within a year.
 Eventually the anti-corruption laws themselves became weapons in the power struggles they were designed to prevent: Pompey shortened bribery trials to three hours and then used the expedited process to prosecute his political enemies.
 When his own father-in-law was accused under the same law, Plutarch relates that Pompey put on mourning clothes and summoned the jurors to his house.
-The charges were dropped.6
+The charges were dropped.8

 The American version of this pattern starts in 1896, when a Cleveland industrialist named Mark Hanna systematically assessed banks and corporations a percentage of their assets to fund William McKinley's presidential campaign against William Jennings Bryan.
 He didn't ask for donations.
 He assessed them.
 Like taxes, except the taxes went to electing a president who would be friendly to the people paying them.
-Hanna raised the equivalent of roughly $150 to $200 million in today's dollars.
-When asked about money and politics, he reportedly said there were two things that mattered: "The first is money, and I can't remember what the second one is."7 Before Hanna, corporate involvement in elections was ad hoc.
+Hanna raised the equivalent of roughly 150to150 to 200 million in today's dollars.
+When asked about money and politics, he reportedly said there were two things that mattered: "The first is money, and I can't remember what the second one is."9 Before Hanna, corporate involvement in elections was ad hoc.
 After Hanna, it was systematic, professionalized, and scaled.
 Every subsequent era of campaign finance is essentially a variation on the infrastructure he built.

 The Ratchet